haigarmen/Sonic-Interactions/docs/Process/00_Process-log.md

 #### 18.10.10 - 30
-mom in hospital, no much to work on research, but thinking about a few things:
+mom in hospital, not much work on research, but thinking about a few things:

 - other ways of getting sensor data to Pd quicker (more responsive).
 - looked into OpenFrameworks to create a script to pull data, maybe quicker and lower overhead